-Learn more about what the banks are looking for below in Credit Score 101 where we discuss how to improve FICO scores and three essential things you can do right now.
+Banks are looking certain things, learn in Credit Score 101, how to improve your FICO score and the three essential things you can do right now to make improvements.

-How to repair my credit and improve my FICO Scores
+How to repair credit and improve a FICO Score

-It's important to note that repairing bad credit is a bit like losing weight: It takes time, and there is no quick way to fix a credit score.
-In fact, out of all of the ways to improve a credit rating, quick-fix efforts are the most likely to backfire, so beware of any advice that claims to improve your credit score fast.
-The best advice for rebuilding credit is to manage it responsibly over time.
-If you haven't done that, then you need to repair your credit history before you see credit score improvement.
-The tips below will help you do that.
-We've divided them into categories based on data used to calculate your credit score.
+Rebuilding bad credit is like losing weight: It takes time, and there is no quick fix.
+And we all know quick-fixes backfire, so beware of any advice that claims to improve your credit score fast.
+The best information we can provide is to manage credit responsibly and over time.
+If you haven't, then you need to repair your history before you see improvement.
+These tips will help you.
+Below you will find categories based on data used to calculate your credit score.

-1. Check Your Credit Report – Credit score repair begins with your credit report.
-If you haven't already done so, you want to start by requesting a free copy of your credit report to check it for errors.
-Your credit report contains the data used to calculate your credit score, and it may contain errors.
-In particular, check to make sure that there are no late payments incorrectly listed for any of your accounts and that the amounts owed for each of your open accounts are correct.
-If you find errors on any of your reports, dispute them with the credit bureau.
+1. Check Your Credit Report – Begin with your credit report, start by requesting a copy of your credit report.
+Your credit report contains data used to calculate your credit score, and most likely contains errors.
+Check for late payments incorrectly listed and that the amounts owed for each of your open statements.
+If you find an error, dispute the mistake.
 Read more about Disputing Errors on Your Credit Report

-3. Reduce the Amount of Debt You Owe – This is easier said than done, but reducing the amount that you owe is going to be a far more satisfying achievement than improving your credit score.
-The first thing you need to do is stop using your credit cards.
-Use your credit report to make a list of all of your accounts and then go online or check recent statements to determine how much you owe on each account and what interest rate they are charging you.
-Come up with a payment plan that puts most of your available budget for debt payments towards the highest interest cards first, while maintaining minimum payments on your other accounts.
+3. Reduce the Debt You Owe – Reducing the amount you owe is an achievement that will drastically improve your credit score.
+Start by stopping!
+Stop using your credit cards.
+List your accounts and check statements to see how much you owe and what interest rate you are being charged.
+Put your earnings towards the highest interest cards first, while maintaining minimum payments on your lower interest accounts.

-More Tips on How to Fix a Credit Score & Maintain Good Credit Payment History
+How to Fix a Credit Score and Maintain Good Credit Payment History

 - Pay your bills on time.
-Delinquent payments, even if only a few days late, and collections can have a major negative impact on your FICO Scores.
+Delinquent payments and collections have an adverse impact on your FICO Score.

-- Be aware that paying off a collection account will not remove it from your credit report.
-It will stay on your report for seven years.
+- Paying off a collection account will not remove it from your credit report.
+All accounts turned over to collections stay on your report for seven years.
+Avoid them if possible.

-- If you are having trouble making ends meet, contact your creditors or see a legitimate credit counselor.
-This won't rebuild your credit score immediately, but if you can begin to manage your credit and pay on time, your score should increase over time.
-And seeking assistance from a credit counseling service will not hurt your FICO Scores.
+- See a legitimate credit counselor.
+Doing this does not rebuild your credit score immediately, but they teach you how to manage your credit and the importance of paying on time.
+Your score will increase over time with good habits.
+Note: receiving advice from a credit counseling service will not hurt your FICO Score.

-- Keep tabs on your credit rating; credit score requirements can change without notice adversely affecting your credit score.
+- Keep tabs on your credit rating.
+Requirements can change without notice, stay on top of your score.